Skip to content

 • Mean-field VI is scalable but cannot represent full posterior correlations.

-• Monitoring NLL and KL separately helps diagnose underfitting vs over-regularization.
+• Monitoring NLL and KL separately helps diagnose underfitting versus excessive regularization.

 predict_vi_uq(...) returns: